DanielLagally/tum-shells/README.md

   #### Determinate Nix Installer

-  The [Determinate Nix Installer](https://github.com/DeterminateSystems/Nix-installer?tab=readme-ov-file#determinate-Nix-installer) makes it easy to install and uninstall Nix and is compatible with Linux, MacOS and WSL.
+  The [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#determinate-nix-installer) makes it easy to install and uninstall Nix and is compatible with Linux, MacOS and WSL.

-  It also enables Flakes and Nix-command by default, allowing you to skip step 2.
+  It also enables Flakes and nix-command by default, allowing you to skip step 2.

-  - Installing determinate Nix
+  - Installing Determinate Nix

     ```bash
-    curl -fsSL https://install.determinate.systems/Nix | sh -s -- install --determinate
+    curl -fsSL https://install.determinate.systems/nix | sh -s -- install --determinate
     ```

-  - You can also use it to install regular Nix (flakes and Nix-command not enabled)
+  - You can also use it to install regular Nix (flakes and nix-command not enabled)

     ```bash
     curl -fsSL https://install.determinate.systems/nix | sh -s -- install